Deaf & Hard of Hearing Services

 DRC recognizes the need to provide a variety of support services to D/deaf individuals and families with D/deaf or hard of hearing family members, and to empower D/deaf or hard of hearing clients who need assistance in overcoming any communication barrier and accessing community resources.
 This is accomplished through information exchange and referral to appropriate service providers throughout the Central Panhandle of Florida.
 DRC is considered by many as a central source of information on deafness, sign language, communication systems, interpreting, and adaptive and accessibility equipment for deaf and hard of hearing individuals.

-In order to assist D/deaf and hard of hearing individuals who are unemployed or underemployed.
-We have a close working relationship with Vocational Rehabilitation, Goodwill, and The Workforce Center to provide adequate employment to D/deaf and hard of hearing people.
+In order to assist D/deaf and hard of hearing individuals who are unemployed or underemployed, our offices have partnered with and have a close working relationship with Vocational Rehabilitation, Goodwill, CareerSource, and other employment related businesses/agencies to provide assistance towards adequate employment to D/deaf and hard of hearing people.
 DRC office provides printed material related to finding and maintaining employment from our loan library.
 DRC offers sensitivity training to employers who have D/deaf and hard of hearing individuals on staff.